04 October 2013

 Med Sci Monit Basic Res 2013; 19:258-266

 BACKGROUND: This study aimed to investigate the effects of vitrification and slow freezing on actin, tubulin, and nuclei of in vivo preimplantation murine embryos at various developmental stages using a Confocal Laser Scanning Microscope (CLSM).

-Material and Methods: Fifty female mice, aged 4–6 weeks, were used in this study.
+MATERIAL AND METHODS: Fifty female mice, aged 4–6 weeks, were used in this study.
 Animals were superovulated, cohabitated overnight, and sacrificed.
 Fallopian tubes were excised and flushed.
 Embryos at the 2-cell stage were collected and cultured to obtain 4- and 8-cell stages before being cryopreserved using vitrification and slow freezing.
 Fixed embryos were stained with fluorescence-labelled antibodies against actin and tubulin, as well as DAPI for staining the nucleus.
 Labelled embryos were scanned using CLSM and images were analyzed with Q-Win software V3.

-Results: The fluorescence intensity of both vitrified and slow-frozen embryos was significantly lower for tubulin, actin, and nucleus as compared to non-cryopreserved embryos (p<0.001).
+RESULTS: The fluorescence intensity of both vitrified and slow-frozen embryos was significantly lower for tubulin, actin, and nucleus as compared to non-cryopreserved embryos (p<0.001).
 Intensities of tubulin, actin, and nucleus in each stage were also decreased in vitrified and slow-frozen groups as compared to non-cryopreserved embryos.

-Conclusions: Cryopreservation of mouse embryos by slow freezing had a more detrimental effect on the actin, tubulin, and nucleus structure of the embryos compared to vitrification.
+CONCLUSIONS: Cryopreservation of mouse embryos by slow freezing had a more detrimental effect on the actin, tubulin, and nucleus structure of the embryos compared to vitrification.
 Vitrification is therefore superior to slow freezing in terms of embryonic cryotolerance.